jtdaugherty/brick/docs/guide.rst

   name clashes could arise if two widgets used the same name.
 But those clashes would not be easy to observe.
-- String names are not amenable to safe refactoring since an "invalid" name could be used and silently fail to cuause the desired behavior at runtime.
+- String names are not amenable to safe refactoring since an "invalid" name could be used and silently fail to cause the desired behavior at runtime.
 - String names are not amenable to compile-time checking when being matched; a custom type allows the user to do compile-time checking of